AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

     );
     ```

-Reading the current value from the target process memory.
+Now lets read the current value from the target process memory.
 The `ReadProcessMemory` retrieves the value from the calculated address into `dwBuffer`.

 10. **Adjust the Value by the Relocation Delta**